bufbuild/protobuf-conformance/javascript/README.md

 To run the JavaScript conformance tests, run `make` from the repo root.

 ## Results Summary

-Conformance tests are classified based on whether they are `Required` or `Recommended`.
-To strictly conform to the protobuf spec, _all_ tests marked `Required` and `Recommended` must pass.
-To enforce this, the tests are run with the flag `--enforce_recommended` as specified by the conformance test runner library.

 The below table lists the total failures for each library, including individual totals for the `Required` and `Recommended` failures.